scrabbletank/farhome-rules/rulesdoc.md

 You summon a crow with obsidian feathers capable of cutting through flesh and armor.
 The crow flies through a creature in range you can see.
 Make a spellcasting roll against the creatures dexterity save.
 On success they take 1 wound in death damage.
 On a critical the creatures armor provides 1 less defense die until repaired.
 Armor that no longer provides a defense bonus is destroyed.

-Add a wound die for every level above 1st.
+Add a wound die for every level cast above 1st.

 ___
 #### Curse of Misfortune